AntoBritto-03/Space-data-analysis/README.md

-To download the files kindly checkout using the branch code `Space-data-analysis` and use the downloaded files.
+To download the files:
+- Checkout using the branch code `Space-data-analysis` and use the downloaded files.
+- Download the zip file from Code > Download Zip